TheLastGimbus/the.lastgimbus.com/content/blog/dual-booting-windows-after-encrypted-ubuntu.md

 ## What we need to do
 Windows can't do any of cool "resize other os and install in remaining free space" automatically like most Linux distros - so we will need to do everything manually:
 1. Resize Linux partition to make free unallocated space on disk
-2. Boot up windows installer from USB
+2. Boot up Windows installer from USB
-3. Choose free space in windows installer
+3. Choose free space in Windows installer

 But because encrypted ubuntu requires you to use LVM, step 1. will take us some effort